idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/theory/gwb_diff.md

 # Differences between MOOSE and the Geochemist's Workbench

-The [Geochemists Workbench](https://www.gwb.com/) (GWB) software is a popular "gold-standard" geochemistry solver, and to help new users of the `geochemistry` module, many [tests and examples](geochemistry_tests_and_examples.md) are provided with GWB equivalents.
-In addition, GWB is accompanyied by a textbook, [!cite](bethke_2007), which discusses these examples, and the `geochemistry` theory documentation uses notation and ideas drawn from this textbook in order to help users understand geochemistry concepts.
-Users will undoubtably find the textbook valuable when exploring the `geochemistry` module's functionality.
+The [Geochemists Workbench](https://www.gwb.com/) (GWB) software is a popular "gold-standard" geochemistry solver, and to help new users of the `geochemistry` module, many [tests and examples](geochemistry/tests_and_examples/index.md) are provided with GWB equivalents.

-On the other hand, the C++ code behind the `geochemistry` solver is different than GWB and [!cite](bethke_2007) because it is part of the MOOSE framework.
-There are a number of differences that users should be aware of.
-Most of these can be summarized by the following rule
+On the other hand, the C++ code behind the `geochemistry` solver is different than GWB and [!cite](bethke_2007) because it is part of the MOOSE framework, and this leads to a number of differences that advanced users should be aware of.
+In almost all cases, these differences make little difference to the final results (certainly within the accuracy of the database and experimental observations) and are only of importance if exact equivalence is required (such as for benchmarking).

-!alert note
-Rule: The geochemistry module respects the constraints
+# Temperature dependence

+## Special temperature

+Inspecting the [tests and examples](geochemistry/tests_and_examples/index.md) will reveal that the flag `piecewise_linear_interpolation` is frequently set true in the [GeochemicalModelDefinition](GeochemicalModelDefinition.md).
+This is because that at the special temperatures 0, 25, 60, 100 150, 200, 250 and 300$^{\circ}$C, GWB does not perform a fourth-order least-squares fit to the equilibrium-constant data.
+Instead, it uses the data exactly as tabulated in the database file.

+## High temperatures

+In all benchmarks run, the `geochemistry` module results agree exactly with GWB when the temperature is less than roughly 150$^{\circ}$C.  However, the results sometimes differ above this value.
+The small discrepancies are probably due to slightly different interpolations of equilibrium constants, although it is difficult to be completely sure without being able to inspect the GWB code.

+# Stoichiometric ionic strength

+The GWB software calculates the stoichiometric ionic strength (for computing the water activity via the Debye-Huckel model) using the Cl$^{-}$ molality only.
+Hence, most of the [tests and examples](geochemistry/tests_and_examples/index.md) use the flag `stoichiometric_ionic_str_using_Cl_only = true`.

+# Setting bulk composition with kinetic species

+When kinetic species are present in the problem, the initial bulk mole composition constraint must include the mole number present in the kinetic species.
+This is different from GWB, in which the bulk mole number is refers to the species in the solution without the kinetic species.
+A good example (that includes further discussion) is found on the [kinetic dissolution of albite](kinetic_albite.md) page.

-## Setting bulk constraints
+# Setting bulk constraints

 When the user sets `moles_bulk_species`, this means the mole number in the current basis (after the swaps).
 For instance, the following means there is: